Mack Holmberg, MD

-1. Pre-renal AKI is diagnosed by clinical history and a FeNa <1%, if oliguric
+1. Pre-renal AKI is diagnosed by suggestive clinical history and physical and, if oliguric, a FeNa <1%.

-2. Post-renal AKI is easily ruled out by the renal US excluding hydronephrosis
+2. Post-renal AKI is easily ruled in or out by evaluation for hydronephrosis with renal US.

-3. Intra-renal has is effectively identified by ruling out pre and post renal causes along with active urine sediment.
+3. Intra-renal is identified by ruling out pre and post renal causes along with identifying active urine sediment.